The one difficulty…

 I still didn’t know who these kids were.
 The only thing I really knew about them was that they wanted to learn how to make video—all twenty-six of them.
 And even that was a curious thing, too.
 Uptown’s video workshop, it seemed, was turning into a more interesting project than anticipated.

-The first meeting of the first workshop of what is now Uptown Media Arts took place at OSA (Oakland School for the Arts) roughly two years ago.
+The first meeting of the first workshop of what is now Uptown Media Arts took place at OSA (Oakland School for the Arts) in the Fall of 2009.

 Unlike what is seen in this photo, it was chilly and overcast that Thursday afternoon.
 Kids outside the building were shivering.